jg-digital-media/jgdm-100DaysOfCode/javascript/currency_converter/readme.md

 + Use interpolation syntax to get data from an array of objects.  ```${array_name.[i]object_properties}```

-+ Add and remove currecny list items
++ Add and remove currency list items

     ```javascript